grmkris/Closet---eth-global-Buenoes-Aires-2026/PRESENTATION.md

 #### Image Generation Prompt:
 ```
-Create a timeline/roadmap visualization showing the evolution of StyleAgent:
+Create a timeline/roadmap visualization showing the evolution of Closet:

 Layout: Horizontal timeline with three main milestones, left to right: